-McAfee is one of the most widely recognized names in antivirus and cybersecurity, with more than 600 million devices, PCs, tablets, and smartphones protected by its software around the globe.
+McAfee is one of the most widely recognized names in antivirus and cybersecurity.
+Its software protects more than 600 million devices, PCs, tablets, and smartphones around the world.
 But what makes it so special?
-To find out, we've evaluated McAfee's antivirus software and in this review, will let you know.
+To find out, we've taken a closer look at McAfee's antivirus software and will let you know in this review.

 What Is McAfee Antivirus?

-McAfee Antivirus is the cybersecurity giant's flagship antivirus software.
-Named after the company's founder and cybersecurity pioneer, John McAfee, who died in 2021, the San Jose-based developer offers solutions to private and corporate users alike.
+McAfee Antivirus* is the cybersecurity giant's flagship antivirus software.
+Named after the company's eccentric founder and cybersecurity pioneer, John McAfee (1945-2021), the San Jose-based developer offers a range of private and enterprise solutions.

 McAfee software is available for Windows, macOS, Android, and iOS.
 We tested McAfee Total Protection on Windows and Mobile Security on Android.

-Includes lots of features, such as ransomware protection, a firewall, and a password manager
+Lots of features (ransomware protection, firewall, and a password manager)

 Fast chat support